Patrick-Kelly-1330/node-SSO-sample/README.md

 # Application Demo and Login Flow
 1. Visit https://samplessoworkos.onrender.com
 2. Select _Log In_
-3. Enter the email of the test user listed below
-4. Via Okta, enter the email and password of the test user listed below
+3. Via Okta, enter the email and password of the test user listed below
-5. Select _View Team Members_ to view list of group members from the Okta directory
+4. Select _View Team Members_ to view list of group members from the Okta directory

 **Test User Credentials**